What Are Nanodiscs - Copolymers

 DIBMA Nanodisc Schematic Depictions

-Figure 3: Depiction of a DIBMA-based synthetic nanodisc and the molecular structure of DIBMA
+Figure 3: Depiction of a DIBMA-based Copolymer Nanodisc and the molecular structure of DIBMA

 Why should you not use DIBMA?

 The biggest counterargument to DIBMA is that compared to SMA and AASTY its solubilization rates can be lower.
-Meaning that (on average) DIBMA nanodiscs - also called DIBMALPs - result in lower amounts of stabilized membrane protein of interest than other synthetic polymers.
+Meaning that (on average) DIBMA nanodiscs - also called DIBMALPs - result in lower amounts of stabilized membrane protein of interest than other Copolymers.

 However, this is only a rule of thumb.
-Some proteins did indeed solubilize at a higher rate with DIBMA compared to other polymers.
+Some proteins did indeed solubilize at a higher rate with DIBMA compared to other Copolymers.
 Another reason why screening will always remain important.

 DIBMA compared to detergents

 For the longest time, the science behind membrane proteins relied on detergents for both solubilization and stabilization.
 However, detergents such as DDM or LMNG come with their sets of problems.
 A time-consuming screening process for the correct detergent and the constant need to add it to all buffers can be avoided.
-But this applies to all synthetic nanodiscs.
+But this applies to all Copolymer Nanodisc.

 Figure 4 shows the amount of membrane protein of interest was stabilized compared between a DIBMALP and the same construct using the detergent DDM.
 As it can clearly be seen DDM has way fewer specific bands at the desired kDA values of around 40-60 kDa.